 5. Find Your Offenders

 As you invest in lowering days A/R, find the outliers who are keeping the metric too high.
-Calculate average days in A/R by payer, not just overall, to determine if there are one or two who consistently lag behind.
+Calculate average days in A/R by payer, not just overall, to determine if there are one or two who consistently lag.
 If so, get them on the horn and address the problem – bringing up your payer contracts if necessary.
 And don’t let non-paying patients off the hook either: sit down frequent offenders and put them on notice.
-If you don’t, it’s your bottom line that will suffer.
+If you don’t, it’s your own revenue cycle management that will suffer.